lupyuen/lupyuen.github.io/src/tinyemu.md

 _We're checking if NuttX is alive on TinyEMU..._

-_How do we print something in the NuttX Boot Code?_
+_Can we print something in our NuttX Boot Code?_

 This will be a little delicate: Our NuttX Boot Code is in [__RISC-V Assembly__](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/tinyemu/arch/risc-v/src/qemu-rv/qemu_rv_head.S)!